Midnight Pub

 “No, but seriously,” she says after more therapeutic release.
 “It was- it was one of those people who go out into the desert, weeks on end.
 You know.
 Basic day trip adventurer, they want some thrills, they want the fear of death instilled in them because they’re unable to recognize their own mortality otherwise.
 I guess.
 It was a 20-something, not sure what gender or race, I didn’t see much of them- they were hidden amid a crowd of multiple techs and interns.
 All I see is the burn, hanging out in the open.”

 “They weren’t really screaming, just this low-pitched kind of wail.
 Low and deep, sort of noise a cat makes.
 Extreme pain.
 The type of pain most people don’t get to experience, but it seems they learned their lesson from it.
-What happened is, They were out there, midday, noontime, and even though fire bans have been placed all around here- very prominent fire bans warning against the lighting of campfires, they had some soup and weren’t content to just drink it move on with their day.
+What happened is, They were out there, midday, noontime, and even though fire bans have been placed all around here- very prominent fire bans warning against the lighting of campfires, they had some soup and weren’t content to just drink it and move on with their day.
 Had to have it hot.”

 “So out near Crestone, they pull out their little stove and go to town, and they told the spesh how they didn’t know portable gas stoves could start fires, even though they were in an area with lots of brush and sage and flammable material.
 You could tell they felt bad about it, but I felt worse for them.
 It was-”